Yonezawa Tsumugi

 Characteristics of Yonezawa Tsumugi

-Yonezawa Tsumugi is a textile made using a method called "yarn dyeing."
+Yonezawa Tsumugi is a woven fabric made using a technique called "yarn dyeing."

 Another feature of Yonezawa Tsumugi is that only dyes created from nature are used.

-Because Yonezawa Tsumugi is dyed using only natural dyes, it is possible to create vivid and soft colors that cannot be created with synthetic dyes.
+It is only because Yonezawa Tsumugi is dyed using only dyes created from nature that it can produce vivid and soft colors that cannot be produced with synthetic dyes.

 Wakuwakukan, a dyeing and weaving workshop where you can experience Yonezawa weaving and safflower dyeing